JonathonFry/iamjonfry/content/post/mean.md

 I have been learning bits and pieces on the backend with MongoDB and Node.js, but have always been frustrated when it came to developing on the frontend.

 Enter AngularJS...
-I have spent the better part of today playing around with AngularJS and its lovely.
+I have spent the better part of today playing around with AngularJS and it's lovely.
 I have worked through the following tutorials and found them all great.

 * [AngularJS in 30 minutes](http://www.revillweb.com/tutorials/angularjs-in-30-minutes-angularjs-tutorial/)
 * [Setting up a mean stack single page application](http://scotch.io/bar-talk/setting-up-a-mean-stack-single-page-application)